 Any disclosure of a diagnosis, by a student or a member of staff, will be supported in a non-judgemental way and confidentiality will be respected and maintained.

-Please refer to SW7 Sex and Relationship Education Policy.
+Please refer to SW7 Sex and Relationship Education Policy for more information.